School of Design and Engineering Graduate Programs

 About the School

-Designers track changes in science, technology and in society.
-Through their work, they express the meaning of these changes and they maximize the opportunities these changes bring to our lives.
+Designers track advancements in science, technology and changes in society.
+Through their work, they express the meaning of these changes and they maximize the opportunities these advancements bring to our lives.
 In the process of interpreting change for the benefit of people, designers are shaping contemporary culture.
 Engineers apply the principles of mathematics and the laws of natural science to analyze, design, develop and devise improvements that benefit humanity.
 The engineering major provides for flexibility to address the unknown technical challenges that will confront society.

 Retention of Student Work